1. What does “Important Agricultural Lands” (IAL) mean?

 The State LUC is responsible for designating land in Hawai‘i as IAL.
 There are three methods for initiating and designating land as IAL: Landowner Initiated, County Initiated under Sections 205-45 and 205-47, HRS respectively, and State Initiated under Section 205-44.5, HRS.

 The Landowner Initiated method under Section 205-45, HRS, allows private landowners to voluntarily submit a petition directly to the LUC for IAL designation.
 With the Landowner Initiated method, the landowner chooses which lands he/she wants designated as IAL.
 Generally, the LUC will review the petition, hold a public hearing, and issue a declaratory order to adopt the IAL designation in whole, in part, or deny the petition.
-To date, there have been nine Landowner Initiated IAL petitions approved by the LUC, designating approximately 132,027 acres of land as IAL on four islands.
-Of the nine approved petitions, to were on O‘ahu, resulting in approximately 10,271 acres designates as IAL.
+To date, there have been 10 Landowner Initiated IAL petitions approved by the LUC, designating roughly 133,580 acres of land as IAL on four islands.
+Of the 10 approved petitions, three are on O‘ahu, resulting in roughly 11,820 acres designated as IAL.

 The County Initiated method required under Section 205-47, HRS, mandates that all four Hawai‘i counties identify and map lands within their respective jurisidctions that have potential for designation as IAL.
 Each county’s Planning Department is responsible for carrying out this mandate.
 For the City and County of Honolulu, the Department of Planning and Permitting (DPP) is responsible for identifying and mapping IAL on O‘ahu.

 Land eligible for consideration via the County Initiated method is limited to county-owned and privately owned lands that are in the State Agricultural District and are designated for agricultural use by the county (i.e., designated “Agriculture” on the appropriate Development Plan/Sustainable Communities Plan land Use Map and zoned “Agricultural”).